 Planning ahead gives maximum protection - A vaccination program should be completed a week or two before exposure.

 For our pets, vaccines are given by veterinarians as part of routine visits.
-For livestock, vaccines are always used under a veterinary prescription but may be given by the veterinarian or the farmer depending on the situation.
+For livestock, vaccines should be used within a veterinarian-client-patient relationship and may be given by the veterinarian or the farmer depending on the situation.

 Vaccines are developed to help provide immunity against a specific disease.
 Depending on the needs of your animal, a veterinarian may prescribe one or more vaccines which may be given together or following a schedule.
 Sometimes a booster, or second dose, is needed to increase immunity to the level needed to protect against disease.